Putin Says Russian Nuclear Weapons more Advanced Than In US - UrduPoint

 In the Russian border region of Belgorod, two people were injured when a Ukrainian shell hit a house on Wednesday afternoon, the region's governor said.

-The day before, Russia said it had repelled a series of brazen cross-border raids by pro-Ukrainian militias, who burst into its territory and claimed to seize control of a village.

-Putin said that Ukraine was increasing its attacks on Russian territory to interfere with upcoming presidential elections.
+Putin said that Ukraine was increasing its attacks on Russian territory to interfere with upcoming presidential elections and because Ukraine "did not achieve any of their goals" for the last year.

-"It's simple.
-This is all happening against the backdrop of failures on the front-line.
-They did not achieve any of the goals that they set for themselves last year," Putin said.

-"I do not doubt that the main goal is, if not to disrupt the presidential elections in Russia then to somehow interfere with the normal process," he said.

 Ukraine has ceded ground to Russian forces in recent months as it faces a myriad of shortages, from artillery to air defences, in part because a $60-billion aid package remains held up in the US Congress.